 new_hashmap[new_index].append([key, value])

 return new_hashmapSeparate chaining is a simple way to handle collisions.
-When multiple keys land at the same index, chaining stores them together in a linked listat that spot.
+When multiple keys land at the same index, chaining stores them together in a linked list at that spot.
 Each index holds a "chain" (really just a linked list) of all the entries that hashed to it.
 Multiple items can safely share an index this way.
+The chains are also where the worst case lives: if every key landed in one bucket, a lookup would mean walking one long list.
+That's the O(n) the operations table warned you about.

 from typing import Optional